Hacker0x01/docs.hackerone.com/docs/programs/retesting.md

 Action | Scenario | Details
 ------ | -------- | --------
-**Aprove and resolve** the retest | The hacker says the vulnerability is fixed. | The report will close and will be marked as *Resolved*.
+**Approve and resolve** the retest | The hacker says the vulnerability is fixed. | The report will close and will be marked as *Resolved*.
 The hacker will also be awarded a $50 bounty.
 **Reject** the retest | The hacker says the vulnerability is fixed. | You’ll need to provide a summary to the hacker explaining why you’ve rejected the retest.
 You can choose to request another retest for the report, by going back to step 1. <br><br>The status of the report will be changed to *Triaged*.
-**Approve** the retest | The hacker says the vulnerability is not fixed. | The report will move back to Triaged and will stay open for the team to implement a fix.
+**Approve** the retest | The hacker says the vulnerability is not fixed. | The report will move back to *Triaged* and will stay open for the team to implement a fix.
 The hacker will be awarded a $50 bounty.
 **Reject** the retest | The hacker says the vulnerability is not fixed. | You’ll need to provide a summary to the hacker explaining why you’ve rejected the retest.
 You can choose to request another retest for the report, by going back to step 1. <br><br>The status of the report will be changed to *Triaged*.

 If the original hacker declines to take part in the retest and your program is: